Painting Tips for Oil and Acrylic Paint

 - Pen or pencil drawings may be colored with a water-color wash.

-- Brushes are cleaned in turpentine for oils or water for acrylic or water-colors.
+- Clean brushes in turpentine for oils or water for acrylic or water-colors.

 - Oil paints are sometimes too thick and require thinning